This post may contain affiliate links.

 - All of the Harry Potter books by J K Rowling.
 Are they classics?
 Of course they are.
 The world of young literature is changed forever by the magic of JK Rowling.
 If your child is new to Harry Potter the boxed sets are the best way to go.

 - The Eragon Series by C Paolini.
 The Eragon series of novels were an early discovery for both my boys, I think they read them between 8 and 11 years old, multiple times.
 The writer was homeschooled and wrote these books very young.
 The Inheritance Cycle includes all four books and if your child loves dragons and dreams of being a dragon rider, these books are a fantastic fantasy winner.
 There is also a movie.

 - The Lion the Witch and the Wardrobe and all of the Chronicles of Narnia books by C S Lewis.
-I remember D reading every one of these on trains in Thailand, he was maybe 8 or 9 but if your 6th to 7th grader hasn’t read them yet, he or she probably should!
+I remember my child reading every one of these on trains in Thailand, he was maybe 8 or 9 but if your 6th to 7th grader hasn’t read them yet, he or she probably should!

 - Five Children and It, The Phoenix and the Carpet and The Book of Dragons by E Nesbit